Jrc356/rlesports-mobile-app/docs/features.md

 # Features
 ## News
 I want a news section of the app.
 This should be the landing page of the app.
 Instead of creating content for it, scrape the internet for the plethora of news out there.
+Need to filter out spoilers when possible

+## Favorites
+I want to be able to favorite teams and players.
+My news should then be tailored around these favorites

 ## Search
 I want to be able to search for things in app.
 This should be available anywhere in the app.
 It should search for players